up9inc/mockintosh/docs/Management.md

 required to be defined with `@` prefix in the configuration file before hand.
 The directories are automatically created or deleted for the given paths.

+### Overriding The Relative Directory Path

+It's possible to override the default directory path (which is the parent directory of the configuration file) using the `MOCKINTOSH_DATA_DIR` environment variable.
+Such that you can place your resource files and reference them from the configuration file according to the directory path that you've specfied with this environment variable.

 ### Reading

 `GET /resources` returns the list of paths to the externals files used in the configuration file.